sucofunk/SUCOFUNKey/doc/manual.md

 Screen streaming mirrors the device display to a web browser in real time over USB — useful for screencasts, tutorials, and documentation.

 1. Enable **Screen streaming via USB** in Settings.
 2. Open `tools/screen-stream/index.html` in a Chromium-based browser (Chrome or Edge).
+Or go to the [Online Version](https://sucofunk.com/bsb/stream/).
 3. Click **Connect** and select the device's USB serial port.
 4. The display content and hardware events (key presses, encoder turns, fader position) are reflected live in the browser.